noah44846/waskellc/docs/report/main.typ

 === Component model

-One of the main limitations of Wasm (especially in the context of embedding it into existing codebases) is the small number of types it supports.
+One of the main limitations of Wasm (especially in the context of embedding it into existing codebases) is the small number of types it supports (essentially integers and floats).
 The component model proposal @wasm_component_model aims to address this limitation by introducing a new language that allows developers to define custom types and interfaces and an ABI for interacting with Wasm modules.
 This extension could be beneficial for the project as it would enable more seamless integration of the functional language subset into other codebases.

 Using this new language, developers can define interfaces using the .wit file format and implement these interfaces in Wasm modules.
-To use the generated component, bindings need to be created in the host codebase that match the interface defined in the .wit file.
-This allows the host codebase to interact with the Wasm module using the defined interface.
+To use the generated component, bindings need to be generated in the host codebase that match the interface, its types and functions that are defined in the .wit file.
+This allows the host codebase to interact with the Wasm component using the defined interface.

 The problem with this extension is that it is still in the proposal stage and Wasm components can only be run in a few languages (Rust, JavaScript and partially Python) using the Wasmtime runtime.
 This could limit the project's ability to demonstrate embedding the functional language into different codebases.